SHTOOLS/SHTOOLS/README.md

 SHTOOLS is extremely versatile:

-* It can accommodate any standard normalization of the spherical harmonic functions ("geodesy" 4&pi; normalized,  Schmidt semi-normalized, orthonormalized, and unnormalized).
+* wide range of supported spherical harmonic functions:
    * Both real and complex spherical harmonics are supported.
+   * different normalizations: "Geodesy" 4&pi, Schmidt semi-normalized, orthonormalized, unnormalized
+   * Condon-Shortley phase factor of (-1)<sup>m</sup>

-* Spherical harmonic transforms are calculated by exact quadrature rules using either the sampling theorem of *Driscoll and Healy* (1994) where data are equally sampled (or spaced) in latitude and longitude, or Gauss-Legendre quadrature.
+* transforms are calculated by exact quadrature rules using either the sampling theorem of *Driscoll and Healy* (1994) where data are equally sampled (or spaced) in latitude and longitude, or Gauss-Legendre quadrature.

-* One can choose to use or exclude the Condon-Shortley phase factor of (-1)<sup>m</sup> with the associated Legendre functions.

-* The spherical harmonic transforms are accurate to approximately degree 2800, corresponding to a spatial resolution of better than 4 arc minutes.
+* accurate to approximately degree 2800, corresponding to a spatial resolution higher than 4 arc minutes.

-* The fortran routines are OpenMP compatible and OpenMP thread-safe.
+* OpenMP compatible and OpenMP thread-safe Fortran routines.

-* Routines are included for performing localized multitaper spectral analyses.
+* Routines for localized multitaper spectral analyses, spherical harmonic coupling and rotations.

-* Routines are included for performing standard gravity and magnetic field calculations, such as computation of the geoid and the determination of the potential associated with finite-amplitude topography.
+* Routines for performing standard gravity and magnetic field calculations, such as computation of the geoid and the determination of the potential associated with finite-amplitude topography.

 * The routines are fast.
 Spherical harmonic transforms and reconstructions take on the order of 1 second for bandwidths less than 600 and about 3 minutes for